-1 (2) Froducer stewardship plans must be submitted to the department for approval.
-The 2 initial plans must be submitted by October 1, 2016.
-3 (3) Within sixty (60) days after receipt of a producer stewardship plan, the department 4 shall conduct a public hearing and determine whether the plan complies with the requirements of 5 this chapter and of any regulations adopted pursuant to this chapter.
+1 (2) Product stewardship plans must be submitted to the department for approval.
+The 2 initial plans must be submitted by December 1, 2016.
+3 (3) Within sixty (60) days after receipt of a product stewardship plan, the department 4 shall conduct a public hearing and determine whether the plan complies with the requirements of 5 this chapter and of any regulations adopted pursuant to this chapter.
 6 (i) The department may reject a plan within thirty (30) days of receipt without conducting 7 a public hearing.
 8 (ii) As part of its approval, the department may set reasonable performance goals for the 9 program.
 10 (iii) If the department approves a plan, it shall notify the applicant of its approval in 11 writing.
-12 (iv) If the department rejects a plan, it shall notify the applicant in writing of its reasons 13 for rejecting the plan.
+12 (iv) If the department rejects a plan, it shall notify the applicant in writing of its reasons 13 for rejecting the Plan.
 14 (4) An applicant whose plan has been rejected by the department must submit a revised 15 plan to the department within sixty (60) days after receiving notice of the rejection.
-16 (5) If the department rejects a revised producer stewardship plan or any other 17 subsequently revised plan, the producer(s) at issue shall be out of compliance with this chapter 18 and will be subject to the enforcement provisions contained in this chapter.
-19 (6) At least every three (3) years, a producer, group of producers or stewardship 20 organization operating a producer stewardship program shall update its product stewardship plan 21 and submit the updated plan to the department for review and approval.
-22 (7) A producer who begins to offer a cytotoxic drug for sale in the state of Rhode Island 23 after December 1, 2015, must submit a producer stewardship plan to the department or provide 24 evidence of having joined an existing approved producer stewardship program prior to the 25 producer's initial offer for sale of a cytotoxic drug.
-26 (8) Any proposed changes to a producer stewardship plan must be submitted in writing to 27 the department and approved by the department in writing prior to implementation of any change.
+16 (5) If the department rejects a revised product stewardship plan or any other subsequently 17 revised plan, the producer(s) at issue shall be out of compliance with this chapter and are subject 18 to the enforcement provisions contained in this chapter.
+19 (6) At least every three (3) years, a producer, group of producers or stewardship 20 organization operating a product stewardship program shall update its product stewardship plan 21 and submit the updated plan to the department for review and approval.
+22 (7) A producer who begins to offer a cytotoxic drug for sale in the state of Rhode Island 23 after July 1, 2017, must submit a product stewardship plan to the department or provide evidence 24 of having joined an existing approved product stewardship program prior to the producer's initial 25 offer for sale of a cytotoxic drug.
+26 (8) Any proposed changes to a product stewardship Plan must be submitted in writing to 27 the department and approved by the department in writing prior to implementation of any change.
 28 23-19.16-6.
 Disposal of cytotoxic wastes (a) Compliance with applicable law.
-Each 29 producer stewardship program must comply with all local, state, and federal laws and regulations 30 applicable to its operations, including laws and regulations governing the disposal of extremely 31 hazardous wastes and their byproducts.
-32 (b) Protocols.
-Protocols for packaging and transport of cytotoxic drugs and related wastes 33 from residential generators must address the destruction of pathogens and cytotoxins and the 34 conversion of wastes to a non-liquid form prior to shipping or transport.
+Each 29 product stewardship program must comply with all local, state, and federal laws and regulations 30 applicable to its operations, including laws and regulations governing the disposal of extremely 31 hazardous wastes and their byproducts.
+32 (b) Protocols for packaging and transport of cytotoxic drugs and related wastes from 33 residential generators must address the destruction of pathogens and cytotoxins and the 34 conversion of wastes to a non-liquid form prior to shipping or transport